Generated at: 2026-06-15 04:48:15

 • Create sales lists based on analysis results

-This approach is expected to yield the following benefits:
+This leads to the following expected benefits:

 • Ability to create high-probability sales lists

-• Reduced development costs
+• Reduction in development costs

-• Identification of untapped white space opportunities
+• Identify untapped white space for potential outreach

 Key Points for Maximizing Implementation Benefits

 We will explain the key points for maximizing implementation benefits, divided into pre- and post-implementation phases.
-Proceed with your SFA implementation effectively by aligning these points with your company's situation.
+Proceed with your SFA implementation effectively by aligning these with your company's situation.

 Pre-Implementation Points